mkoelle/com.mkoelle/src/guides/web/build-a-site-with-11ty.md

 }
 ```

-you might be ready to run the app now, but if you do and navigate to localhost:8080, the first thing you will see is a 404.
-This is because 11ty is serving up the files from the root, and not using `src` as the base of the site.
-To see the page you'll have to go to localhost:8080/src/.
+If you were to run the app now the first thing you will see is a 404.
+This is because 11ty is serving up the files from the project root, not `src`.
 It's time to add the 11ty config.

 ## Config

-Create a `.eleventy.js` file at the root of the project. (next to the `package.json`)
+Create a `.eleventy.js` file at the root of the project (next to the `package.json`).
+Here we'll export the config and return some custom directories for 11ty to use,
+particularly `input` to change the base directory and `layouts` which we'll go into next section.

 ```js
 // .eleventy.js